walterpera/GACDCP/README.md

           - Adding a descriptor for the XYZ axis.

-2. Use the activity labels file to name the activities in the data set.
+2. Appropriately label the data set variables with descriptive names.
      a.
-Add variable names to the subject and activity data.
+Add variable names to the x_test/x_train data using the features data.

-3. Appropriately label the data set variables with descriptive names.
+3. Use the activity labels file to name the activities in the data set.
      a.
-Add variable names to the x_test/x_train data using the features data.
+Add variable names to the subject and activity data.

 4. Subset the data to only measurements with a Mean() or Standard Deviation() applied to them.
      a.
 Upon review of the features_info.txt and the section "The set of variables..." it was determined that only the variable names with mean() or std() in them met the requirements to be subsetted.
 For example if we look at other variables containing the word mean:
           - meanFreq(): A weighted average of the frequency components.
 So not a true mean.
-          - angle(): The angle between to vectors.
-While this uses a mean variable it is not a true mean either.
+          - angle(): The angle between two vectors.
+While this uses a mean variable it's output is now a mean variable that has been modified and therefore it is not a true mean either.
      b.
 Subset the data based on variable names with "_mean" or "_std" and not "Freq"